Organization-ready apps

 You may have certain installations of your app that are on a single workspace, while other installations are deployed across entire organizations.
 A safe option is always pass a team_id parameter to these methods.
 If your token is a single-workspace installation, the team_id parameter will be accepted, but ignored.

-Here's the full list of methods that require a team_id parameter when used by an organization-wide app:
+Here's the full list of methods that require a team_id parameter when used by an organization-ready app:

 You can call API endpoints that do not use a team_id parameter, but the behavior may be inconsistent.